PatrickArntson/Save-N-Play/README.md

 # Save-N-Play

-Discord Bot for streaming youtube audio to a discord voice server.
-The bot allows a user to play an existing youtube playlists.
-If the user is signed in to youtube, it allows the user to add videos to their own playlists.
+Discord Bot for streaming Youtube audio to a Discord voice server.
+The bot allows a user to play an existing Youtube playlists.
+If the user is signed in to Youtube, it allows the user to add videos to their own playlists.

 **REQUIREMENTS/NOTES**